Capstone Project Program

 March-April, 2025

-Capstone faculty reach out to prospective Partners for clarification on the scope of projects and possible proposal adjustments.
+Capstone faculty review and evaluate proposals.
+Capstone Program Manager reaches out to prospective Partners for clarification on the scope of projects and possible proposal adjustments.

 Note: Student teams who wish to generate and work on their own capstone project idea must still complete the form.